High Dimensional Space Oddity: The Shadow of One Ball

 \section{The Shadow of One Ball}

 Consider the ball of radius $0\leq r<\sqrt{n}$ located at vertex $(1,\dots,1)$.
 What is the area of the shadow of this one ball?
 The answer is known.
-The shadow formed by the ball is a hyperspherical cap.
-A cap is an nonempty intersection of a half-space and a hypersphere.
+The shadow formed by the ball is a spherical cap, which is a nonempty intersection of a half-space and a sphere.

 A cap can be specified in many different ways.
 For instance, in \cite{ball1997elementary} caps are described in terms of a distance to the origin or a cap radius (see Figure \ref{cap}).
 We will use an angle between the diagonal vector $(1,\dots,1)$ and the ``edge'' of the cap as it is done in \cite{li2011}, where a nice concise formula for the area of a cap is derived.